June 1, 2021

 Before the pandemic, we already knew almost 1 in 4 families in King County were experiencing diaper need.
 With heightened unemployment rates, virtual school, and various other resources such as safe childcare or transportation being limited, WestSide Baby is honored to continue to meet the long-haul emergency requests of basic needs.

-WestSide Baby distributed well over 2 million diapers in 2020, the most we have ever distributed in a single calendar year.
+WestSide Baby distributed 2.4 million diapers in 2020, the most we have ever distributed in a single calendar year.
 However, if we were to meet the need of the 23% of families experiencing diaper need in King County, we estimate we would need to distribute well over 32 million diapers.

 Our work continues, on the ground, and looking upstream at the policies and structures that exclude Black families, Indigenous families, and families of color from having equitable access to the things they need.